reconquest/shadowd/README.md

 `-n <amount>` `sha256` will be used as default hashing algorithm, but `sha512` can be used via `-a sha512` flag.

+If you want use several passwords for one user, then you should generate other hash-tables with another pool name, which you should specify via `-p <pool>` argument.
+By default **shadowd** uses `main` pool.

 ### SSL certificates

 Assume attacker gained access to your servers, he can wait for next